 First and foremost, people can’t click through to your website if they can’t find the link – so put it everywhere that makes sense.

-[ctt title=”People can’t click through to your website if they can’t find a link.” tweet=”People can’t click through to your website if they can’t find a link.” coverup=”6FpQ0″]
+[ctt title=”People can’t click through to your website if they can’t find a link.” tweet=”People can’t click through to your website if they can’t find a link.” coverup=”6FpQ0″] For example:

 - Your “About” tab.